o3de/o3de.org/content/docs/user-guide/assets/pipeline/metadata.md

 Metadata Asset Relocation allows files to be moved and renamed freely without breaking existing references by storing a UUID in a side-car file (.meta).
 See the [Asset Metadata Relocation RFC](https://github.com/o3de/sig-content/blob/main/rfcs/rfc-77-metadata-asset-relocation.md) for technical details on how the system works

-By default, the system is currently disabled as not all file types are currently able to be relocated without issue.
-File types must be enabled individually.
-Once a type is enabled, the Asset Processor will generate metadata files for every file of the given type on startup.
-Any file which has a metadata associated with it can then be moved/renamed.
-The Asset Processor does not need to be running when moving/renaming files and there are no special tools required to do so.
+By default, the metadata system is currently disabled because not all file types can be relocated without issue currently.
+Each asset file type must be enabled individually in the settings.
+Once an asset file type is enabled, the Asset Processor will generate a metadata file for every file of the given type on startup.
+Any file which has a metadata associated with it can then be moved or renamed.
+The Asset Processor does not need to be running when moving or renaming files and there are no special tools required to do so.

 ## How to use
 Moving/renaming assets can be done either in the editor via the asset browser or using any file management tool of your choosing.